openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Done

-*Native* methods are those implemented in a platform-dependent code written in another programming language (e.g., *C*).
+*Native* methods are methods implemented in a platform-dependent code written in another programming language (e.g., *C*).

 A :index:`compile-time error` occurs if:

--  a method declaration contains the keyword ``abstract`` along with the keyword ``native``.
+-  A method declaration contains the keyword ``abstract`` along with the keyword ``native``.

--  a *native* method has a body (see :ref:`Method Body`) that is a block instead of a simple semicolon or empty body.
+-  A *native* method has a body (see :ref:`Method Body`) that is a block instead of a simple semicolon or empty body.

 .. index::